thusvill/LiveWallpaperMacOS/README.md

 You can just download the binary from releases or compile this using cmake

 > [!IMPORTANT]
-> You have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
+> After drop app in to Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
 >
 > This will solve the Damage-File popup
 >
-> `xattr -d com.apple.quarantine /path/to/LiveWallpaper.app`
+> `xattr -d com.apple.quarantine /Applications/LiveWallpaper.app`

 These dependencies needed to compile(don't need for binary)